CardFinder has no impact on your credit score, no SIN required

 In addition to the excellent balance transfer offer and standard interest rate, this card also features some basic security benefits such as extended warranty and purchase protection.

 You won’t earn any rewards with the BMO Preferred Rate Mastercard, but that’s not really the card’s purpose.
 If you’re looking for a solid balance transfer card with an excellent promotional offer, you’ve found one here.

 - $20 annual fee is incredibly reasonable

-- Welcome offer: 0.99% introductory interest rate on balance transfers for the first 9 months with a 2% transfer fee, plus no annual fee for the first year - that’s a much longer window than many other balance transfers cards offer
+- Welcome offer - earn a 0.99% introductory interest rate on Balance Transfers for 9 months with a 2% transfer fee and have the $20 annual fee waived for the first year

 - There are cards with lower introductory and regular interest rates on the market

 - No rewards to earn as it’s primary use is for balance transfers